psychemedia/sin-eater-resources/src/_missed_opportunities_pre-1830.md

 ```

-The fragment regarding sin-eating also appears on pp.222-3 of [*The Gentleman's Magazine* 1822-03: Vol 92](https://archive.org/details/sim_gentlemans-magazine_1822-03_92/page/222/mode/2up), in a column on *Popular Customs and Superstitions in Herefordshore.
+The fragment regarding sin-eating also appears on pp.222-3 of [*The Gentleman's Magazine* 1822-03: Vol 92](https://archive.org/details/sim_gentlemans-magazine_1822-03_92/page/222/mode/2up), in a column on *Popular Customs and Superstitions in Herefordshire.
 [From Mr. Fosbroke's "Ariconensia."]*, p220-223, continued from earlier in that volume.

 Although probably relevant to our story, there is also mention, again via Popular Antiquities, of a custom involving the casting of half-eater bread in the path of wedding party by a "deserted female":